-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+Important things you should keep in mind abou t these benefits: • Please remember that all benefits are subject to t and are payable only when we determine they are sions in this brochure • In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is: \$250 per person (\$500 per family) under the High Option and \$300 per person (\$600 per family) under the Standard Option. - The non-PPO benefits are the regular benefits of this Plan.
+The calendar year deductible is: \$250 per person (\$500 per family) under the High Option and \$300 per person (\$600 per family) under the Standard Option. • The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
+When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered works, with special sections for members who at benefits with other coverage, including with Met re age 65 or over.
+Also read Section 9 • The amounts listed below are for the charges bil ambulance service for your surgery or care.
+Any physicians, etc.) are in Sections 5(a) or (b). • YOU MUST GET PRECERTIFICATION FOR RESULT IN A MINIMUM \$500 PENALTY.
+If Section 3 to be sure which services require prece Please refer to the precertification inf Benefit Description You Note: The calendar year deductible applies ONL npatient hospital High Option ear deductible applies)".
+Standard Option Room and board, such as PPO: Nothing after a \$200 PPO: Nothing after a \$200 • ward, semiprivate, or intensive care accommodations; copayment per confinement copayment per confinement • general nursing care; and Non-PPO: \$300 copayment Non-PPO: \$300 copayment • meals and special diets. per confinement and 30% of the Plan allowance and any difference between our allowance per confinement and 30% of the Plan allowance and any difference between our allowan Note: We only cover a private room when you must be unterence between our allowance unterence between our allowan and the billed amount